 g.
 If there are ten failed login attempts, the account is locked for three minutes.

-.
+7. Optional: You could choose at this or any other point to revoke password.
 If you do so, you will be asked to confirm the revocation.
-Click OK
+Click OK to do so

 The dialog will change to reflect that the application password has been revoked